zhuth/PyMongoWrapper/README.md

 # {'tags': '_width>200'}
 ```

 Fields named `id` or `_id` will be considered as `ObjectId`, and the following string literal will be converted automatically.
-You may also enforce the use of timestamp instead of datetime by setting `force_timestamp` to `True`.
+You may also enable/disable enforcing the use of timestamp instead of datetime by setting `force_timestamp`.
 However, query expression does not support things like `width>height` yet, as it will interpret only the first operand as field, and leave the second for literals (numbers, strings, dates rendered as `%Y-%m-%d`).